Dear sweet babies,

 You’re no longer obsessed with banging things together.
 You’ve been playing with blocks for awhile already, but this month, you really started to ‘get it’.
 You will happily sit, stacking and unstacking, for like twenty minutes!
 And then you’ll help us put the blocks away in the bin.
 (Although sometimes you change your mind and start taking them out to play again.)

 Three months after your previous haircuts and you were seriously shaggy, already overdue for another one.
-You switched attitudes this time–Malcolm, you were okay, and Emmett, you needed some help and extra attention.
+You switched attitudes this time–M, you were okay, and E, you needed some help and extra attention.

 After the haircuts, we had lunch at a cafe.
-Malcolm, you walked all the way through the cafe and through the parking lot, and you probably would have kept going into the street!
+M, you walked all the way through the cafe and through the parking lot, and you probably would have kept going into the street!

 So now you are both *really* walking now, all the time.
 That means we can go on outings and let you roam free!